btelles/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

     ```

 1. Copy the last CID `QmchJPQN...` from the output of the `ipfs add` command.
 1. Publish your project to IPNS using `ipfs name publish /ipfs/QMchJPQN...`.
-Replace `QMchJPQN...` with the CID you got in the last step:
+Replace `QMchJPQN...` in the following command with the CID you got in the last step:

     ```shell
     ipfs name publish /ipfs/QmchJPQNLE5EUSYTzfzUsNFyPozXyANiZHFDSFKWdLNdRR